5 lifestyle changes can significantly reduce your cancer risk, from giving up drinking to wearing sunscreen

 You read that right: Go dry.
 Period.
 Full stop.

-Alcohol “has now been associated with five to six types of cancer,” Dr. Ernest Hawk, head of the Cancer Prevention and Population Sciences division at The University of Texas’ MD Anderson Cancer Center, tells Fortune.
+Alcohol “has now been associated with five to six types of cancer,” Dr. Ernest Hawk, head of the Cancer Prevention and Population Sciences division at the University of Texas’s MD Anderson Cancer Center, tells Fortune.
 “We used to think there was a cardiologic benefit, but that’s largely been refuted.”

 2. Avoid known carcinogens like tobacco (and secondhand smoke, too).

 Smoking is bad for your health—especially for your lungs.
 That’s not news.
-But despite widespread knowledge of the fact, 14% to 15% of the population still smokes, Dr. Ernest Hawk, head of the Cancer Prevention and Population Sciences division at The University of Texas’ MD Anderson Cancer Center, tells Fortune.
+But despite widespread knowledge of the fact, 14% to 15% of the population still smokes, Hawk tells Fortune.

 Besides being linked to lung cancer, smoking can also lead to other types of cancer like pancreatic and bladder, Knudsen adds.